 Corina Barbalata

-Assistant Professor @ Mechanical and Industrial Engineering, Louisiana State University
+Associate Professor @ Mechanical and Industrial Engineering, Louisiana State University

 About me